Estate Tax ID (EIN) Number Obtainment Guide

 How to get a Tax ID Number for an Estate of Deceased:

-1. Prepare Your Information – Have your personal and estate information ready prior to starting the secure Tax ID (EIN) application.
+Have your personal and estate information ready prior to starting the secure Tax ID (EIN) application.
 For an Estate Tax ID, you will be asked for your social security number (SSN) as well as the SSN of the deceased.
 Know the date that the Estate was created and it’s closing month of the accounting year.

-2. Name the Estate Executor or Administrator – Only the Executor or Administrator of the estate account may apply for an Estate Tax ID as it requires personal information of the named responsible party - such as full name, address, etc. This is either the Executor named in the will of the deceased or an Administrator appointed by a probate court.
+Only the Executor or Administrator of the estate account may apply for an Estate Tax ID as it requires personal information of the named responsible party – such as full name, address, etc. This is either the Executor named in the will of the deceased or an Administrator appointed by a probate court.

-3. Apply for Estate Tax ID Online – You can obtain your Estate Tax ID or Federal Employer Identification Number (EIN) today by using the Online Estate EIN Application.
+You can obtain your Estate Tax ID or Federal Employer Identification Number (EIN) today by using the Online Estate EIN Application.
 The online application process has an average processing time of 30 minutes and is open 7:00am to 10:00pm PST.
 Please note, the IRS no longer provides phone support for Tax ID (EIN) applicants; if you are trying to get an EIN for your estate account after hours, there are alternative EIN obtainment services available 24/7.

-4. Apply for Estate Tax ID by Mail – The IRS additionally offers a Tax ID obtainment service for Estates via traditional mail.
+The IRS additionally offers a Tax ID obtainment service for Estates via traditional mail.
 This option typically takes 4-5 weeks, depending on IRS workload.
 If your application is denied due to error, you will receive a denial message.
 Note that denials often provide no instruction about how to fix the problem and you may have to start the Estate EIN application process over.

-5. Apply for Estate Tax ID by Fax – Tax ID Number applications are accepted by fax at the IRS and typically takes up to 4 days to process faxed applications.
+Tax ID Number applications are accepted by fax at the IRS and typically takes up to 4 days to process faxed applications.
 Use caution as this method is not 100% foolproof.
 There is no confirmation that your fax was delivered or that anyone received it on their end.

-6. Receive your Estate Tax ID (EIN) Documents – After completing the secure online Estate EIN (Tax ID) Number application, you should receive an email containing the Tax ID Number for your Estate – ready for immediate use.
+After completing the secure online Estate EIN (Tax ID) Number application, you should receive an email containing the Tax ID Number for your Estate – ready for immediate use.
 Additionally, be on the lookout for a traditional mail envelope containing your official Tax ID documents from the Internal Revenue Service.

 To obtain your Estate Tax ID immediately, get started now!